 section 1.10.9B below, Operating Agreement, Schedule 2, and the PJM Manuals, as applicable.

-Market Sellers owning or controlling the output of a Generation Capacity Resourceunder Tariff, Attachment DD or RAA, Schedule 8.1, and that has not been rendered unavailable by a Generator Planned Outage, a Generator Maintenance Outage, or a Generator Forced Outage shall submit offers for the available capacity of such Generation Capacity Resource,, including any portion that is self-scheduled by the Generating Market Buyer.
-Such offers shall be based on the ICAP equivalent of the Market Seller’s cleared UCAP capacity commitment, provided, however, where the underlying resource is a Capacity Storage Resource or an Intermittent Resource, the Market Seller shall satisfy the must offer requirement by either self-scheduling or offering the unit as a dispatchable resource, in accordance with the PJM Manuals, where the hourly day-ahead self-scheduled values for such Capacity Storage Resources and Intermittent Resources may vary hour to hour from the capacity commitment.
+Market Sellers owning or controlling the output of a Generation Capacity Resource or a Aggregated DER that is a component of a committed DER Aggregation Capacity Resource under Tariff, Attachment DD or RAA, Schedule 8.1, and that has not been rendered unavailable by a Generator Planned Outage, a Generator Maintenance Outage, or a Generator Forced Outage shall submit offers for the available capacity of such Generation Capacity Resource, or a Aggregated DER that is a component of a committed DER Aggregation Capacity Resource, including any portion that is self-scheduled by the Generating Market Buyer.
+Such offers shall be based on the ICAP equivalent of the Market Seller’s cleared UCAP capacity commitment, provided, however, where the underlying resource is a Capacity Storage Resource, Intermittent Resource, or a DER Capacity Aggregation Resource, the Market Seller shall satisfy the must offer requirement by either self-scheduling or offering the unit as a dispatchable resource, in accordance with the PJM Manuals, where the hourly day-ahead self-scheduled values for such Capacity Storage Resources, Intermittent Resources, or DER Capacity Aggregation Resource may vary hour to hour from the capacity commitment.
 Any offer not designated as a Maximum Emergency offer shall be considered available for scheduling and dispatch under both Emergency and non-Emergency conditions.

 Offers may only be designated as Maximum Emergency offers to the extent that the Generation

-Capacity Resource falls into at least one of the following categories:
+Capacity Resource or DER Capacity Aggregation Resource falls into at least one of the following categories:

 ….